CHRONIC FATIGUE SYNDROME

 CFS is not to be confused with simple tiredness, which serves to alert us that we need to rest.

 Chronic fatigue syndrome is not a condition that is the result of the occasional lack of sleep; but rather, unfounded, pronounced, debilitating, chronic extreme fatigue that does not go away after adequate rest and prevents the person from performing activities of daily living.

 The good news is that Chronic Fatigue Syndrome (CFS) is not a deadly disease.
 Most people recover from it with proper Chronic Fatigue Syndrome treatment, while others improve tremendously by learning to nurture their bodies from the inside out.

 Many underlying issues need to be addressed – from lack of sleep and poor dietary choices to covert infection by viruses or bacteria, and hormonal imbalances.
-In our practice we perform a detailed analysis of your symptoms and perform different diagnostic test to find a culprit for your condition.
+In our practice, we perform a detailed analysis of your symptoms and perform different diagnostic tests to find a culprit for your condition.

 - Hormonal Imbalances